Lake Anna Boating Lessons

 - Free Surface Effect and some dangers it may present

 - Squat Effect and some dangers it may present

 - Bank Effect and Bank Cushion Effect and some dangers they may present

-- Wind and how it may affect (help/hurt) operation of your boat
+- Wind and how it may effect (help/hurt) operation of your boat

 - Wind – Importance of understanding Windward, Leeward, and Fetch